In terms of narrowness, Brimstone Gulch

 The canyon is deep from the beginning, and often contains a few muddy pools near the entrance after which the passageway is dry for a while.
 The walls become as little as 2 feet apart and the rocks above curve inwards preventing all but occasional rays of sunlight from illuminating the way ahead.
 In a particularly narrow and gloomy section there is likely to be a long, thin pool of cold water, 5 feet deep or more, that curves around several bends in the canyon but apart from this there are no major obstacles before a temporarily wider, shallower and more brightly lit section filled with fallen rocks - a subway-like chamber that often harbors one or more small rattlesnakes.
 These creatures are frequently found in canyons in this region, and are usually the midget faded species, a regional variation of the western rattlesnake; pale yellow in color without any distinctive patterns.

 Beyond the open area, the gulch deepens again and soon becomes too narrow to continue at ground level - the passageway is about 6 inches wide and offers no easy way to climb above the tight section, so returning back to the entrance is the only option for most people.
 This turn-around point is reached about 20 minutes hiking in the narrows.
-The lengthy central section of Brimstone Gulch can best be traversed starting from the upper end, by use of chimneying techniques several meters above the floor, and a number of small rappels.
+The lengthy central section of Brimstone Gulch can best be traversed starting from the upper end, by use of chimneying techniques up to ten feet above the floor, and a number of small rappels.